Cracking Superhost vs Udemy Airbnb Courses: Premium Training vs Budget Education

 Cracking Superhost: Training Built on 155 Active Properties

 Sean Rakidzich does not teach Airbnb hosting from the sidelines.
-He manages 155 properties across multiple markets, and every course in the Cracking Superhost catalog is a direct extraction from that operation.
+After 11 years as an active operator and $1M+ in monthly STR revenue, he manages 155 properties across multiple markets.
+Every course in the Cracking Superhost catalog is a direct extraction from that operation.
 When Airbnb changes its algorithm, adjusts its fee structure, or shifts guest behavior patterns, Sean encounters it firsthand—and updates his material accordingly.

-The Cracking Superhost library consists of 6 specialized courses, each starting at $174.
-That price point puts it firmly in the premium category for online Airbnb education.
-But the cost-per-insight equation changes significantly when you consider what is inside.
 These are not lecture-style overviews.
 They are operational systems: standard operating procedures for cleaning teams, pricing automation frameworks, guest communication templates refined over thousands of stays, and scaling strategies that only someone running a portfolio of this size could credibly teach.
+More than 5,000 students across 76 countries have gone through the program, generating a collective $1.4 billion in student revenue.

 Strengths

-- Instructor actively manages 155 properties—every lesson comes from current, live operations
+• Instructor actively manages 155 properties across 11 years—every lesson comes from current, live operations generating $1M+/month

 Considerations